wolfebt/AIME/README.md

-# AIME - The Artificial Intelligent Meta-Creative Environment
+# AIME - The Artificial Intelligent Meta-creative Environment

 AIME is a powerful, web-based creative assistant designed to augment and amplify human ingenuity through a suite of AI-powered tools.
 It serves as a central hub for creators, providing a seamless workflow for various artistic endeavors, from writing and world-building to generating images, 3D models, audio, and video.